Skip to main content

 FormatFlagSpec / shapeWhat it’s for

-Terminal report--print (default true)Colorized text on stdoutHuman-readable summary: per-control compliance, findings, and the optional score banner (--score / --score-point)
+Terminal report--print (default true)Colorized text on stdoutHuman-readable summary: per-control results, findings, and the optional score banner (--score / --score-point)

 JSON report--output, -oPlumber JSON (structure below)Full structured result for scripting and CI gates